 In today's increasingly global competitive environment, managers face no greater challenge than that of strategic planning and strategic management.
 Guiding a complex organization through a dynamic, rapidly changing, and increasingly globalized environment requires the best of judgment.
 Strategic management and planning issues are invariably ambiguous and unstructured, and the way in which management responds to them determines whether an organization will succeed or fail.
-This class prepares you to face the aforementioned challenges by focusing on strategy formulation. implementation, evaluation, and control in a global competitive environment.
+This class prepares you to face the aforementioned challenges by focusing on strategy formulation, implementation, evaluation, and control in a global competitive environment.
 This class teaches strategy formulation at the functional, business, corporate, and global levels with a particular reference to business ethics, social responsibility, and good corporate governance.
-Ultimately, this course prepares managers to use strategic management to attain a sustainable competitive advantage for their organizations.
+A special emphasis is placed on the area where strategies typically fail - implementation.
+Students will be taught various change management techniques together with the necessary leadership skills needed for implementing strategies.
+The course concludes with an overview of various traditional and new metrics and methods for evaluating effectiveness of a particular strategy.
+Ultimately, this course prepares managers to use various concepts, frameworks, theories, and methods of strategic management to attain a sustainable competitive advantage for their organizations.